bluginbuhl/django-data-science/README.md

 DATABASE_URL=postgres://postgres:postgres@db:5432/postgres
 ```

-Note that the format of the `DATABASE_URL` is `postgres://{USER}:{PASSWORD}@{HOST}:{PORT}/{NAME}`
+Note that the format of the `DATABASE_URL` is `postgres://{USER}:{PASSWORD}@{HOST}:{PORT}/{NAME}`.
+You can set these to be whatever you like, but be sure to modify the `docker-compose.yml` file accordingly.

-4. Navigate to `/code/` and run `docker-compose up --build` to start the containers.
+3. Navigate to `/code/` and run `docker-compose up --build` to start the containers.

-5. Once the build is finished, run `docker-compose exec web python manage.py migrate` to make all migrations to the postgres database.
+4. Once the build is finished, run `docker-compose exec web python manage.py migrate` to make all migrations to the postgres database.

-6. In a browser, navigate to `localhost:8000/performance/` to make sure the server is working.
+5. In a browser, navigate to `localhost:8000/performance/` to make sure the server is working.